Compassion-focused therapy (CFT)

 What can CFT help with?

-Teens and young adults who experience trauma early in life, such as abuse, neglect, or bullying, may develop negative thoughts and misperceptions of themselves.
-Virtual CFT is an even better option because you get access to experienced professionals, including therapists who specialize in CFT.
+Teens and adults who experience trauma early in life, such as abuse, neglect, or bullying, may develop negative thoughts and misperceptions of themselves.
+Virtual CFT is an even better option because you can access experienced professionals, including therapists who specialize in CFT.

 CFT methodologies experienced online are just as successful in lessening these emotions in the client and replacing them with the ability to have compassion for themselves, rather than criticism.
 Ultimately, CFT aims to help individuals soothe themselves, create a compassionate self, and accept soothing from others so they don’t feel like they’re in a constant state of attack.